-In working within organisations and speaking to those leading other businesses, I’ve seen a set of common themes and drivers for wanting to adopt what those leaders tend to understand of DevOps.
-The key words and phrases look like “agility”, “collaboration”, “time-to-market”, “repeatability”, “reliability” and “cost”.
+In working professionally and speaking to those leading other businesses, I’ve seen a set of common themes and drivers for wanting to adopt what those leaders tend to understand of DevOps.
+The keywords and phrases look like “agility”, “collaboration”, “time-to-market”, “repeatability”, “reliability” and “cost”.
 There are, of course, many others, but these tend to be some of those heard in the first few sentences exchanged with CIOs, CTOs and other technology business leaders.

 1. What does the old world look like?

-Many compare organisational practices such as the ITIL Service-Management framework (unfavourably) with DevOps, as if the two were equivalent in their functional coverage.
+Many compare organizational practices such as the ITIL Service-Management framework (unfavorably) with DevOps as if the two were equivalent in their functional coverage.
 They’re not.
-They service different needs and although there are some touchpoints, both can operate very effectively together.
-Adoption of ITIL (or other equivalent service-management framework) can provide a mechanism to drive dependable service-management, but not an effective means of moving software products quickly along the conveyor-belt of the organisation.
+They serve different needs, and although there are some touchpoints, both can operate very effectively together.
+Adoption of ITIL (or other equivalent service-management framework) can provide a mechanism to drive dependable service-management, but not an effective means of moving software products quickly along the conveyor-belt of the organization.
 Making DevOps work for you means you have to think of it as more of change to the software development process rather than service-management.

-When making adjustments to speed up the production-line that is the legacy software development methodology, the roles and responsibilities quickly become either unclear or too restrictive and gaps are created that no RACI matrix can easily fix.
-The build-up of process can become unwieldy and in this lies the issue of poor agility, slow and infrequent release cycles and inflexibility.
-That’s the old world and still the present world for very many organisations.
+When making adjustments to speed up the production line that is the legacy software development methodology, the roles and responsibilities quickly become either unclear or too restrictive, and gaps are created that no RACI matrix can promptly fix.
+The build-up of the process can become unwieldy and in this lies the issue of poor agility, slow and infrequent release cycles and inflexibility.
+That’s the old world and still the present world for very many organizations.

 I find the comparison with software development itself quite illuminating.
-There have always been many Software Development Life-Cycle (SDLC) approaches (SSADM, Waterfall, etc.) and a similar set of problems were levelled at these.
+There have always been many Software Development Life-Cycle (SDLC) approaches (SSADM, Waterfall, etc.) and a similar set of problems were leveled at these.
 Out of this thinking in the 1980s and 1990s came Rapid Application Development (RAD) and this approach evolved (with varying success) over the years.
-These have come to include a number of almost extreme and aggressive development methodologies aimed at addressing the agility and time-to-market, but have tended to sacrifice reliability, repeatability, scalability and security.
+These include several almost extreme and aggressive development methodologies aimed at addressing the agility and time-to-market but have tended to sacrifice reliability, repeatability, scalability, and security.
 Quite possibly (for prototypes, as an example) this matters little, so the approach is still a very valid one.

 In the case of DevOps (that marriage between the tail-end of software engineering and the take-on by an operational function), a similar set of factors exist.
-Clearly it’s a great thing to have the best brains of an engineering and development function working hand-in-hand with the best brains in IT operations management to derive an effective flow of software and product to production platforms.
-The challenges come in being able to define a common set of responsibilities, light-weight processes, objective outcomes and an operational framework that allow the methodology to run smoothly and without conflict.
+Clearly, it’s a great thing to have the best brains of an engineering and development function working hand-in-hand with the best minds in IT operations management to derive an effective flow of software and product to production platforms.
+The challenges come in being able to define a common set of responsibilities, light-weight processes, measurable outcomes, and an operational framework that allow the methodology to run smoothly and without conflict.

-On top of that qualification, there will need to be a judgement as to whether there is going to be appetite for a culture of collaboration and transparent communication.
-If there is, the program of change then needs to be fully supported from an appropriate executive sponsor within the organisation who is willing to communicate the intentions.
+On top of that qualification, there will need to be a judgment as to whether there is going to be an appetite for a culture of collaboration and transparent communication.
+If there is, the program of change then needs to be fully supported by an appropriate executive sponsor within the organization who is willing to communicate the intentions.
 Once that is established, a future operating model can be designed and communicated more widely.

-Defining and agreeing to the outlined operating model, success criteria and division of responsibilities is going to be essential.
-If a DevOps function is plugged into an organisation that doesn’t change its engineering or operations boundaries, hand-offs and expectations, it will not work effectively and may even add to the pains by introducing further confusion.
-A point often missed by teams keen to move forwards with collaboration in their new, DevOps world is that the rigor of testing, configuration-management and change-control absolutely extends to all of the automation scripts used.
-There is little joy in finding out (after the fact) that a product doesn’t work as expected because there had been a change not in the product itself, but the way in which is was tested or deployed.
+Defining and agreeing to the outlined operating model, success criteria, and division of responsibilities is going to be essential.
+If a DevOps function is plugged into an organization that doesn’t change its engineering or operations boundaries, hand-offs, and expectations, it will not work effectively and may even add to the pains by introducing further confusion.
+A point often missed by teams keen to move forward with collaboration in their new, DevOps world is that the rigor of testing, configuration management, and change-control absolutely extends to all of the automation scripts used.
+There is little joy in finding out (after the fact) that a product doesn’t work as expected because there had been a change not in the product itself, but how it was tested or deployed.

 3. Where will the tensions lie?

-What is required are development-leaning people who are able to understand very much more about the underlying infrastructure and operations people who are able to understand more about the workings of the software.
+What is required are development-leaning people who can understand more about the underlying infrastructure and operations; people who can understand more about the workings of the software.
 Merge these and something of a DevOps function can start to emerge.
 The ability to automate functional testing must be brought in by this function from the start, never as an afterthought.
-At the same time, serious consideration must be given to non-functional requirements, such as performance, security and time-to-recover (resilience or RPO/RTO).
-These are absolutely critical to the operations function, but are rarely at the forefront of the design and engineering teams.
+At the same time, serious consideration must be given to non-functional requirements, such as performance, security, and time-to-recover (resilience or RPO/RTO).
+These are absolutely critical to the operations function but are rarely at the forefront of the design and engineering teams.
 Well – within DevOps, these must be communicated up the chain to those engineering functions and delivered to the operations functions.

-One function that will benefit all, but mostly the teams responsible for on-going operation of platforms and products is a functional dashboard.
+One function that will benefit all, but mostly the teams responsible for the on-going operation of platforms and products is a functional dashboard.
 At the most basic, think traffic-light.
 A red/amber/green status that shows the status and health of a product.
-Delve more deeply into this and the dashboard should be able to show the health at a much more granular level that includes infrastructure, platform, product and operational use.
+Delve more deeply into this, and the dashboard should be able to show the health at a much more granular level that includes infrastructure, platform, product, and operational use.
 The dashboard should, conceptually, be seen as the single-pane-of-glass through which operations staff can observe overall health.
-Taken further, common operational processes can be built into the dashboard and automation can be built-in.
+Taken further, common operational processes can be built into the dashboard, and automation can be built-in.